 This is the main intent in having an explainer.
 To explain that this document doesn’t tell developers how to discern what requirements apply/don’t apply to their technology.
 Its focus is to provide standards development guidance and verbiage replacements for web-based language to non-web language.
 Will look into DoJ references to WCAG2ICT to point out specific expectations there that aren’t actually covered in WCAG2ICT to inform some of this content.

-What WCAG2ICT Does Not DoOut of Scope for WCAG2ICT (Mary Jo)
+What WCAG2ICT Does Not Do (Mary Jo, Sam,)

 Intend to repeat some of the Excluded from Scope content from the WCAG2ICT Note.
 For example, we don’t provide techniques.
 May take some of the expectations from the DoJ language and turn it into Out of Scope statements, if that is deemed appropriate.